Columbia Icefield Adventure: Tickets and Tips

 • Enjoy a thrilling walk on the glass-floor Columbia Icefield Skywalk.

 When you check in at the Glacier Discovery Centre within your predetermined time window, you’ll enter an indoor queue.
-The purpose of this lineup is to wait your turn to board a normal bus which takes you from the Glacier Discovery Centre, across the highway to a spot closer to the toe of the Athabasca Glacier.
+From there, you’ll wait to board a regular bus which takes you from the Glacier Discovery Centre, across the highway to a spot closer to the toe of the Athabasca Glacier.

-It’s a really quick bus ride, and soon you’ll transfer from the boring old bus to the incredible Ice Explorer Vehicles.
 As you can see, the views from this bus are still incredible!

+It’s a really quick bus ride, and soon you’ll transfer from the regular bus to the much more exciting Ice Explorer vehicle.

-One of my favorite parts of the Columbia Icefield Adventure is the ride on the giant Ice Explorer vehicles onto the glacier itself.
+One of my favourite parts of the Columbia Icefield Adventure is the ride on the giant Ice Explorer vehicles onto the glacier itself.
 These massive, six-wheel all-terrain vehicles are custom built to navigate the steep, icy slopes of the Athabasca Glacier, and they’re one of only a few of their kind in the world.

 It takes roughly 35 minutes for the Ice Explorer to reach the glacier, so you’ll have plenty of time to soak in the spectacular views.
 The real excitement happens when you step out and walk on the glacier itself.